Volograms/volograms_unity_plugin/android/readme.md

 ## Setting Up

 ### FFmpeg
-The Volograms Unity SDK uses builds from the [ffmpeg-android-maker](https://github.com/Javernaut/ffmpeg-android-maker) tool to build FFmpeg for Android.
+The Volograms Unity SDK uses the [ffmpeg-android-maker](https://github.com/Javernaut/ffmpeg-android-maker) tool to build FFmpeg and the plugin for Android.
 There is also a docker image available [here](https://github.com/Javernaut/ffmpeg-android-maker-docker) that can be used for the build process.

-1. Clone ffmpeg-android-maker github repository
+1. Clone ffmpeg-android-maker github repository into the `shared/ffmpeg` folder
 2. Download the docker image `docker pull javernaut/ffmpeg-android-maker`
-3. Build FFmpeg for Android from the `ffmpeg-android-maker` folder using the command
+3. Build FFmpeg for Android from the `shared/ffmpeg/ffmpeg-android-maker` folder using the command
 ```shell
 docker run --rm -v /path/to/ffmpeg-android-maker:/mnt/ffmpeg-android-maker javernaut/ffmpeg-android-maker
 ```